qskwood/Stitch-Revitalized-For-Roku/README.md

 You can install the beta channel at: https://my.roku.com/account/add/NR9GXRQ (limited to 20 installs and expires May 2, 2025)

-## Contributing

-If you are comfortable using the GitHub interface, you can report bugs or request features by opening a [GitHub Issue](https://github.com/Narehood/Stitch-Revitalized-For-Roku/issues).
-(Please check to see if your issue has already been reported before opening a new one.)

-In addition to issues, Pull Requests are welcome.
-All contributions must be made [under the Unlicense](./LICENSE).

 ## Side Loading
 If the link is not loading or you otherwise want to sideload this you can do so by doing the following (this is not a full tutorial, I may make one at some point).
 There may be a better way to do this, but this was what I was able to figure out without any previous instruction/documentation.

+Easy: You can download the .zip here: https://github.com/Narehood/Stitch-Revitalized-For-Roku/releases/download/v1.5/Stitch.Revitalized1-5.zip

+Manual Compiling:

 - Download this repo
 - Install Visual Studio Code
-- Install the required extensions/software (BrightScript Function Comment, BrightScript Language, nodejs, and anything else it requires
+- Install the required extensions/software: BrightScript Function Comment, BrightScript Language, nodejs, and anything else it requires; it should prompt you
 - Enable Dev mode on your Roku
 - Modify the bsconfig.json by entering your Rokus IP address and the password you set (you can also access the Roku through telnet or web browser once this is enabled
 - Click on Run > Start Debugging and it will install the app on your device
 - You may need to run a 'npm install' command in the terminal of Visual Studio Code

-- You can also download the .zip here: https://github.com/Narehood/Stitch-Revitalized-For-Roku/releases/download/v1.4/Stitch.Revitalized.1-4.zip
+## Contributing

+If you are comfortable using the GitHub interface, you can report bugs or request features by opening a [GitHub Issue](https://github.com/Narehood/Stitch-Revitalized-For-Roku/issues).
+(Please check to see if your issue has already been reported before opening a new one.)

+In addition to issues, Pull Requests are welcome.
+All contributions must be made [under the Unlicense](./LICENSE).

 ## Data Collection